r5valkyrie/docs/docs/mrvn-radiant.md

 Holding SHIFT and clicking multiple Entities creates a multi-selection.

-# Chapter 7: The Brush Tool

-# Chapter 8: The Terrain Tool
+# Chapter 7: The Terrain Tool

 The Terrain Tool uses Source Engine displacements to create terrain meshes.

 Displacements are a complex topic.
 It is recommended to read [this article from the Valve Developer Wiki](https://developer.valvesoftware.com/wiki/Displacement) for more information on this subject.

-# Chapter 9: Getting Started On Your First Map
+# Chapter 8: Getting Started On Your First Map

 In order to be able to playtest your map and iterate on its design, you must first name and save your map.